 You can also get tablets for adding to drinks, which contain other ingredients and may have some carbs – check the label.
 If you buy Liquid Splenda, it’s just sucralose and water so there are no carbs.

 Sucralose is a popular sweetener for many low carb dieters because you can cook with it.
 Unlike a lot of other artificial sweeteners, it does not lose its sweetness at high temperatures.
 So you can combine it with low carb flour substitutes like coconut flour or almond flour to bake low carb cookies, cakes and puddings.
 However, there can still be quite a lot of carbs in your finished baked goods.
 And it doesn’t act quite like sugar – for example it doesn’t caramelize, and doesn’t work for meringues.

 Sucralose is not natural and some people avoid it for that reason.
 Also, like any artificial sweetener, some studies have shown that it can raise insulin levels, making the body store fat from other foods eaten at the same time.

 Stevia rebaudiana is a small herb-like plant that originated in South America.
 It has very sweet tasting leaves which have been always been used as a sweetener by natives of the countries where it grows.

 In the West its acceptance has been slower, although stevia extract has been used as a sweetener in Japan for many years.
-It is now marketed either as an extracted chemical called Rebaudioside-A (brand names include Truvia and PureVia) or simply as powdered plant leaf.
+It is now marketed either as an extracted chemical called Rebaudioside-A or simply as powdered plant leaf.

-Stevia is chosen by many low carb dieters who want a natural sweetener.
+Stevia leaf is chosen by many low carb dieters who want a natural sweetener.
 In my view it’s probably the best of the low carb sweeteners that you can buy – but watch out for other ingredients in branded ‘stevia’ sweeteners in the grocery store.